Product safety and chemicals in jewellery and watches

 • of at least 30 minutes once or several times in two weeks.

 Standards issued by the European Committee for Standardization (CEN) must be used as testing methods, as referred to in the Official Journal of the European Union.
-Testing laboratories are listed on the website of the Finnish Accreditation Service.
+For a list of testing laboratories, visit the FINAS website.

 Cadmium is a carcinogenic heavy metal.
-As cadmium accumulates in the body and its half-life is very long, the amount of cadmium in our body may increase as we grow older.
+As cadmium accumulates in the body and its half-life is very long, the amount of cadmium in our bodies may increase as we grow older.

 Cadmium may end up in jewellery through impurities in raw materials, recycled materials or solders.

-Cadmium content in jewellery and its metal parts, metal parts used in clothing, as well as plastic material, must be less than 0.01 per cent by weight.
-This restriction applies to wristbands, bracelets, necklaces, rings, piercings, wrist watches, wrist jewellery, brooches, jewellery worn on clothing, hair accessories, cufflinks, metal beads and other metal parts used in jewellery production, among other articles.
+The cadmium content in pieces of jewellery and their metal parts, metal parts used in clothing, as well as plastic materials, must be less than 0.01% by weight.
+This restriction applies to bangles , bracelets, necklaces, rings, piercings, wrist watches, brooches, dress jewellery, hair accessories, cufflinks, metal beads and other metal parts used in jewellery production, among other articles.

 The restriction also applies to brazing fillers used at temperatures above 450 °C.

-Lead and lead compounds are toxic, and they are prohibited for reasons of health and environmental protection.
+Lead and lead compounds are toxic, and they are prohibited for health and environmental protection reasons.

 Lead may end up in jewellery as intentionally added metallic lead, through impurities in raw materials, from recycled materials, or as an additive used in metal alloys.

-The lead content in jewellery must be less than 0.05 per cent by weight.
+The lead content in jewellery must be less than 0.05% by weight.

-The lead restriction applies to all jewellery, its manufacturing materials and individual structural parts, including wristbands, necklaces, rings, piercings, imitation jewellery, hair accessories, wrist watches, wrist jewellery, brooches and cufflinks.
+The lead restriction applies to all types of jewellery, their production materials and individual structural parts, including bangles, necklaces, rings, piercings, imitation jewellery, hair accessories, wrist watches, bracelets, brooches and cufflinks.

 This restriction does not apply to the following: